turpeluren/blogelogeluren/src/content/posts/art-collection.md

 ## My collection of cool interesting art:
 Very work in progress, unexhaustive etc. Leave any suggestions u think I might like in the comments.
 ### Web based:
+- Contemporary Stockholm based [Civil Polis](https://civilpolis.org/) blur the lines between a band and a movement, with a supposed 200 members and distributed songwriting.
+Their website is an image board and they roll their own streaming platform on port 4533.

 - The website [mebious.co.uk](https://lain.wiki/wiki/Mebious.co.uk) from serial experiments lain that is sadly unusable since 2020.

 - Radio station [Hbr1](http://www.hbr1.com/) is also a favourite of mine.